nodespacehosting/Proxmox-VE-for-WHMCS/README.md

 - Automatically Provision VMs & CTs in [Proxmox VE](https://proxmox.com/en/proxmox-ve/features) from [WHMCS](https://www.whmcs.com/tour/) easily
 - Allow clients to view/manage VMs using the WHMCS Client Area
 - Create/Suspend/Unsuspend/Terminate via WHMCS Admin Area
-- Statistics/Graphing is available in the Client Area :)
+- Statistics/Graphing is available in the Client Area for services :)

 The original module was written in 2 months by @cybercoder for sale online in 2016, though didn't sell any copies so they kindly open-sourced it and removed the licensing requirement. _The manual PDF files are due to be updated (these still mention licensing - ignore this)_